The ABCDEFG of Little Strings: Introduction

 In the landscape of quantum field theories, six-dimensional superconformal field theories (SCFTs) hold a privileged place: six is the highest number of dimensions where a conformal field theory with supersymmetry can exist.
 Those SCFTs are truly exotic in many regards: in Physics, the theories with $(1,0)$ or $(2,0)$ supersymmetry, for instance, have no description in terms of an action functional.
 Furthermore, the degrees of freedom of those theories are described by tensionless strings.
 On the Mathematics side, there is no precise definition of the theory, which makes it problematic to study.

 It proves useful instead to analyze a deformation of the 6d SCFT: the six-dimensional little string is such a theory.
 The $(2,0)$ little string is labeled by a Lie algebra $\fg$, of $ADE$ type.
 One can obtain it from type IIB string theory compactified on a surface $X$ with an $ADE$ type singularity, and by sending the string coupling $g_s$ to zero.
-The $(2,0)$ CFT is recovered by sending to infinity the only scale left in the theory, the string mass $m_s$ (while keeping the moduli of the $(2,0)$ theory fixed in the process.)
+The $(2,0)$ CFT is recovered by sending to infinity the only scale left in the theory, the string mass $m_s$ (while keeping the moduli of the $(2,0)$ theory fixed in the process.)\\

-A good illustration is the recently discovered relation between Nakajima quiver varieties and vertex operator algebras \cite{Alday:2009aq}.
-More precisely, a conjecture was made that certain 4d ${\cal N}=2$ theories whose origin is the 6d $(2,0)$ SCFT compactified on a punctured Riemann surface $\cC$, are related to a 2d conformal field theory on the surface, of Toda type, with ${\cal W}(\fg)$-algebra symmetry.\\
+To illustrate this principle, consider for example the so-called Alday--Gaiotto--Tachikawa (AGT) conjecture \cite{Alday:2009aq}.
+Namely, the statement that certain 4d ${\cal N}=2$ theories whose origin is the 6d $(2,0)$ SCFT compactified on a punctured Riemann surface $\cC$, are related to a 2d conformal field theory on the surface, of Toda type, with ${\cal W}(\fg)$-algebra symmetry.

-The little string setup enables one to state a version of this correspondence precisely, generalize it, and prove it: the partition function of the $(2,0)$ little string on a Riemann surface ${\cal C}$, with D5 branes at points on ${\cal C}$, is in fact equal to a ``quantum" deformation of the Toda CFT conformal block on the surface ${\cal C}$ \cite{Aganagic:2015cta} (such $q$-deformed ${\cal W}_{q,t}(\fg)$-algebras were first analyzed in the 90's by \cite{Frenkel:1998,Shiraishi:1995rp,Awata:1996xt}).
-The vertex operators in Toda theory are determined by the positions and the types of defects.
-Specifically, the D5 branes are codimension two defects that are points on the Riemann surface $\cC$ and wrap non-compact 2-cycles of the resolved singularity $X$.\\
+The little string setup enables one to state a version of this correspondence precisely, generalize it, and even prove it: the partition function (supersymmetric index) of the $(2,0)$ little string on a Riemann surface ${\cal C}$, with certain brane defects at points on ${\cal C}$, is in fact equal to a ``quantum" deformation of the Toda CFT conformal block on the surface ${\cal C}$, in the Coulomb gas formalism \cite{Aganagic:2015cta}.
+The deformed Toda theory no longer has conformal symmetry, but displays instead a ${\cal W}_{q,t}(\fg)$-algebra symmetry, depending on two deformation parameters $q$ and $t$, and was first analyzed in the 90's \cite{Shiraishi:1995rp,Awata:1995zk,Frenkel:1998}.
+The vertex operators in the deformed Toda theory are determined by the positions and the types of defects.
+Specifically, one introduces D5 branes as codimension two defects that are points on the Riemann surface $\cC$ and wrap non-compact 2-cycles of the resolved singularity $X$.\\

+A first result of our paper is the extension of the above analysis to surface defects labeled by a non simply-laced Lie algebra.
+These non simply-laced theories arise in type IIB string theory from a non-trivial fibration of the $ADE$ surface $X$ over $\mathbb{C}^2\times \cC$.
+We define a non simply-laced defect as a ``folding" operation on D5 branes wrapping the 2-cycles of $X$, after acting on them with the outer automorphism group action of the $ADE$ Lie algebra.